Rootless Installation

 KERNEL=="nvme2n1", OWNER="exasol"

-To apply the rule immediately without needing to reboot, run the following command after you have added the rule:
+To apply the rules immediately without having to reboot, run the following command (with sudo or as root):

 Configure huge pages

-To achieve the expected database performance and stability,the amount of memory that should be reserved for huge pages must be manually configured in /proc/sys/vm/nr_hugepages
+To achieve the expected database performance and stability, the amount of memory that should be reserved for huge pages must be configured in the vm.nr_hugepages

-on each host based on database parameters.
-The value can be calculated using this formula:
+sysctl parameter on each host.
+The value can be calculated from the database parameters using this formula:

 Default maxSystemHeapMemory